Drifter-Supremo/gorlea-todo-list/memory-bank/frontend-README.md

 - **Task Management**
   - Create, view, and complete tasks
   - Set due dates and priority levels
+  - Add details to tasks (with "Details" field, not "Description")
   - Organize tasks into "To Do" and "Completed" sections

 - **AI Assistant**